jclind/capy/README.md

 - oranges are used as throwing weapons after you collect them
   - minigame where you try to balance oranges on your head
 - maybe you can jump on enemy heads
+- Alternate game: platforms scroll up from the bottom of the screen and you have to find a way down before you hit the top of the screen